Getting your Trinity Audio player ready...

 Before he left for college, he performed regularly at area venues.
 Although his focus has long been jazz, he also honed his classical chops as principal clarinet with the Peninsula Youth Orchestra.

-As the Rinconada Library’s first musicians-in-residence, the band performed monthly there over the last two and half years, up until June 2025, when its members graduated high school and began heading off to college.
-But with the bandmates back in town for the holidays, Nathan’s Fearless Five is reuniting for a special winter concert Dec.
-21 at the library.
+As the Rinconada Library’s first musicians-in-residence, the band performed monthly there over the last two and half years, up until June 2025, when its members graduated high school and began heading to college.
+With the bandmates back in town for the holidays, Nathan’s Fearless Five reunited last weekend for a special winter concert at the library.

 As a college freshman, he’s already working with and learning from some big names in jazz.